+Prereauisites: Rehabilitation major, RHB 4410.
+Practicum site must be approved by instructor during RHB 4410.
+RHB 4450 Senior Seminar (2) The impact of recent changes in federal and state legislation and the role and function of professional organizations and their positions on current issues.
+Prerequisite: HS/RHB major with senior standing or permission of instructor.
 RHB 9920 Youth Leadership Forum Practicum (3) The goal of the Youth Leadership Forum (YLF) is to develop a network of young adults with disabilities who realize their ability to pursue meaningful employment and societal contributions, while helping break down the barriers to independence for people with disabilities.
 Students taking RHB 9920 serve as group leaders for YLF participants and organize and carry out group activities and participant events.
 Requires Pre-YLF leadership training during the spring semester and a commitment to live on campus with the YLF participants for approximately a week.
 Prerequisite: permission of instructor.
-RELIGION (REL) - REL 2210 Introduction to Biblical Studies (3) An Introduction to the books of the Old Testament (Hebrew Bible) and New Testament in their historical settings, emphasizing textual analyses, literary forms/ their function and use in the past and present in both the Jewish and Christian traditions.
-REL 2280 World Religions (3) Historical development and basic beliefs of the world's major religions.
-REL 2285 Travel Study in Religion (3) - REL 2285 Travel Study in Religion (3) Supervised investigation of relevant topics in religion through travel-study abroad or within the interior of United States.
+RELIGION (REL) REL 2210 Introduction to Biblical Studies (3) An Introduction to the books of the Old Testament (Hebrew Bible) and New Testament in their historical settings, emphasizing textual analyses, literary forms/ their function and use in the past and present in both the Jewish and Christian traditions.
+REL 2280 World Religions (3) Historical development and basic beliefs of the world's major religions. > Travel Study in Religion (1-3) REL 2285 Supervised investigation of relevant topics in religion through travel-study abroad or within the interior of United States.
 Prerequisite: Permission of instructor.
+Course may be repeated for credit with permission of instructor.
+Travel Study in Religion (1-3) REL 3380 Supervised investigation of relevant topics in religion through travel-study abroad or within the interior of the United States.
+Prerequisite: Permission of Instructor Course may be repeated for credit with permission of instructor.
+Internship in Religion (1-3) REL 4499 Supervised work in an agency that can provide experience in the field of study.
+Prerequisites: senior standing, at least a 2.5 GPA, 12 hours in upper-division courses in the field, and permission of supervising instructor, department chair, and/or dean.
+Course may be repeated for credit with permission of instructor.
 RISK MANAGEMENT AND INSURANCE COURSES (RMI) RMI 3335 Principles of Risk Management and Insurance (3) An introduction to the legal principles underlying insurance, the basics of risk management, the application of risk management techniques to personal risk management problems, personal property and liability insurance contracts including the personal auto policy and the homeowner's package, insurance regulation, and the insurance marketplace.
 Prerequisite: Lower-level Core or permission of department chair.

-- RMI 3346 Life and Health Insurance (3) Study of types of life insurance and annuity contracts and their uses; regulations of life and health insurers; development of financial plans utilizing life insurance products; Social Security; group and individual health insurance products including major medical, disability income and long-term care policies and analysis of the marketplace.
-Prerequisite: RMI 3335. - RMI 3348 Property and Casualty Insurance (3) This course examines the fundamental coverage and policy provisions of the major types of commercial and personal property and liability insurance contracts.
+RMI 3346 Life and Health Insurance (3)

+Study of types of life insurance and annuity contracts and their uses; regulations of life and health insurers; development of financial plans utilizing life insurance products; Social Security; group and individual health insurance products including major medical, disability income and long-term care policies and analysis of the marketplace.

+Prerequisite: RMI 3335.

+RMI 3348 Property and Casualty Insurance (3)

+This course examines the fundamental coverage and policy provisions of the major types of commercial and personal property and liability insurance contracts.
 Also examined are the fundamentals of property and casualty insurance, including analysis of contracts, rating, underwriting, regulation, and financial strength of insurers.

-Prerequisite: RMI 3335.
-RMI 4440 Corporate Risk Management (3) A study of the analysis and treatment of the risks faced by the business organization.
-Topics include the assessment and treatment of traditional risks (such as, property, personnel, and environmental risks) and emerging risks (such as, cyber, social media, and supply chain risks).
-Prerequisite: RMI 3335 or permission of department chair.
+Prerequisite: KMI 3335.